Rotifer/tk/perl_tk/tk_lesson_001.md

 - Testing

 This is especially true of GUIs.
 Making user-friendly GUIs that are rich in functionality, maintainable and extensible is not easy regardless of the library or programming language used to implement them.
-If we addeda few more widgets and actions to the example given above, it would quickly become unwieldy and difficult to reason about.
+If we added a few more widgets and actions to the example given above, it would quickly become unwieldy and difficult to reason about.
 GUIs are one area of software development where object oriented language features shine in reducing repetitive code and making the applications more robust and easier to reason about.
 In the examples that follow, we will even see examples where inheritance is practical.

+E> ## This is an Error
+E>
+E> Describe a common Error here.